shwetank/extension-docs/README.md

 4. open a browser, and go to http://localhost:1337/ (generated files live in _site)

-# YAML front matter details:
+# YAML front matter details

 * `layout: default-withsidebar | default-noh1-withsidebar | default-withoutsidebar`
 * `title: TITLE` TITLE should be the actual title of the article